 Total funds raised: £30.7m

-Investors Ballpark Ventures, BGF Growth Capital, Harbert European Growth Capital, Open Ocean, Holtzbrinck Ventures, and Impulse VC have invested a total of £30.7m into the company across seven funding rounds.
+Ballpark Ventures, BGF Growth Capital, Harbert European Growth Capital, Open Ocean, Holtzbrinck Ventures, and Impulse VC have collectively invested £30.7m into the company across seven funding rounds.

 Total funds raised: £29.4m

 Thread operates a fashion stylist service that uses a combination of AI algorithms and human stylists to recommend outfits.
 It also allows consumers to purchase items.
 I

 The company has raised £29.4m across five funding rounds between 2014-2018.
 Investors are Balderton Capital, Beringea, Crowdcube, Forward Partners, H&M CO:LAB, and YCombinator.

 Thread has attended the Future Fifty accelerator and the Upscale Accelerator, along with ranking on the Fast Track tech Track 100 high-growth list in 2018 and 2019.
 The platform has partnered with hundreds of brands, including Hugo Boss and Levi’s.